VoronDesign/VoronUsers/printer_mods/alanho/BTT_PITFT50_v2_Mount/README.md

 # BTT PITFT50 v2 Mount

+**Note this mod is only compatible with the v2.0 version of the PITFT50**

 This work is based on [sttts's Waveshare 5.5inch mount](../../sttts/Waveshare-5.5-inch-HDMI-AMOLED).
 BTT PITFT50 v2 has a different layout than v1, featuing a brightless thumbwheel, an orientation switch and a JST XH port for unknown function.
 This design provide accessibility to the thumbwheel and switch.

 ![Test](images/IMG_6447.jpg)